SnoozingPinata/SekiroBot/README.md

 # SekiroBot
-Python controller/Farming Bot for Sekiro: Shadows Die Twice for "Ashina Outskirts - Outskirts Wall - Stairway" location.
+Python farming bot for Sekiro: Shadows Die Twice for "Ashina Outskirts - Outskirts Wall - Stairway" location.
 You must progress the game to just before the final boss fight in order to use this farming bot.

 # Installation